 Scientists think that the more curious the child, the more likely he or she may be to perform better in school — regardless of economic background.

 Scientists at the University of Michigan C.S.
-Mott Children’s Hospital and the Center for Human Growth and Development conducted a study where they involved 6,200 kindergartners.
+Mott Children’s Hospital and the Center for Human Growth and Development conducted a study that involved 6,200 kindergartners.
 They analyzed the data from the Early Childhood Longitudinal Study, Birth Cohort.

 “Children who grow up in financially secure conditions tend to have greater access to resources to encourage reading and math academic achievement, whereas those from poorer communities are more likely to be raised in less stimulating environments, Shah notes.
 In less-stimulating situations, the drive for academic achievement is related to a child’s motivation to learn, or curiosity.”